FuzzyLogick/dasKommentar/README.md

 The purpose of this script is to extract developer comments from a webpage.
-This Python script can be used by everyone from Web Pentesters, Red Teams, HTML developers, to generally nosy Gladys Kravitz types.
+This Python script can be used by everyone from web security professionals, Red Teams, HTML developers, to generally nosy Gladys Kravitz types.
 Why?
 Because sometimes devs don't do a good job cleaning up their code and leave behind helpful clues that can be leveraged into additional misdeeds.
 The idea for this came from HackThisSite's Realistic Challenge 3.